 Reset phase – HQs that were flipped to Alter Turn Order are now flipped back.

-Once activated, you may move the HQ first to bring key units into command range.
-All a corps’ units may move, but only those in command range may move into contact with enemy units.
+When activated, move the HQ first to bring key units into command range.
+All of a corps’ units may move, but only those in command range may attack enemy units.
 This is also when Artillery may bombard (not in the combat phase!).
-Spent units that don’t move may rally.
+Spent units that don’t move may recover if in command range of an unpacked baggage unit.

 How to move – A unit moves in the direction it is facing as far as 1 movement chain (or stick) of its type; foot or mounted.
 It may move in echelon (diagonally) up to 45 degrees maintaining its same facing.
 It may change its facing once for free, or a second time by subtracting 1/3 of its total movement allowance.
 If it moves entirely without entering any terrain features it may move one full move, if it enters any terrain features it may only move 2/3.

 Bombardment – Fresh Artillery that does not move may bombard.
-The artillery must have a Line of Fire.
+The artillery must have a Line of Sight.
 Roll 3 dice and apply hits.
 Bombardment cannot eliminate a unit.
 Excess hits are ignored.

-Rally – A spent unit that is not within 1/3 foot move of an enemy unit* and does not move may flip back to its fresh side.
+Recovery – A spent unit that is not contacting or in the Field of Fire of an enemy unit, and does not move, may flip back to its fresh side if it is within command range of a Baggage Train.
 It may also pivot.

 How to have Combat